 Don’t use fragments.
 Never begin a sentence with a conjunction and don’t end with a preposition either.
 We all remember the grammar rules learned in school.

 But copywriters like me love to break them.
 We don’t do it to test our clients or because we don’t respect rules.
-We do it to grab your reader’s attention, make a connection and sound human.
+We do it to grab a reader’s attention, make a connection and sound human.
 You might still think it’s wrong, but maybe this will help…

 Using prepositions as finales

 The second one is considered grammatically correct, but do you really speak that way?
 If I were writing in a very formal tone or for certain audiences, I might use the second version.
 But for marketing or web copy that is conversational and more natural, I’d end with a preposition.

 Don’t get me wrong.
 In certain cases, ending with a preposition will never be appropriate (“Where’s he at?” for example).
 Otherwise, experts still debate whether it’s a strict rule or a holdover from Latin grammar that doesn’t apply to English.